AtishaRibeiro/lagartixa/posts/globe.md

 Although I can't think of any concrete examples, I have seen nice globe animations that undoubtedly use some kind of software made specifically for this purpose.
 But I don't know what they are, and I have no idea how they work on a technicaly level.
 What to do in that case except come up with your own crazy convoluted solution?

-The approach I decided to go with was to turns the globe and all of the countries on it into separate 3d meshes.
+The approach I decided to go with was to turn the globe and all of the countries on it into separate 3d meshes.
 It became a small obsessions during the 2 months that I worked on this, to the point that I don't care if there are better methods.

 ## Getting the data